 2. Go to Tools and select Create Bootable Media to create a bootable media.
 It can help you boot your computer when it's unbootable.

-3. Boot your computer from the bootable media or just start it as before, open this software, select Restore and Select Task or Select Image File to find the backup image and use it for restore.
+3. Boot your computer from the bootable media or just start it normally.
+Open this software, select Restore and Select Task or Select Image File to find the backup image and restore it to another hard drive.